gigaSproule/swagger-gradle-plugin/README.md

 # <a id="typesToSkip">Skipping Types During Processing with `typesToSkip`</a>

-You can instruct `swagger-gradle-plugin` to skip processing the parameters of certain types by adding the following to your pom.xml:
+You can instruct `swagger-gradle-plugin` to skip processing the parameters of certain types by adding the following to your build.gradle:

 ```groovy
 typesToSkip [